Skip to main content

 Proven Reliability

-Our extensive internal testing demonstrates that top-tier models achieve 95–98% classification accuracy.
+Our latest benchmark demonstrates that top-tier models achieve 97–99% classification accuracy, with several scoring perfectly on multi-category and Korean-language tests.
 These accuracy rates are exceptional for classification tasks and confirm that AI models perform reliably in Aid4Mail’s structured framework.

 Important: Not all models perform equally well.
-Our testing revealed significant variation, with some models achieving accuracy rates below 60%.
+Our testing of 40 models revealed significant variation, with some models achieving accuracy rates below 60%.
 Model selection matters—see Section 5 for detailed performance metrics.

 Classification Errors vs. Hallucination